alexmingoia/dotfiles/Readme.md

 # Dotfiles

 A collection of scripts and configurations that comprise my local OS X setup.

-Take what you want.
+Take what you like.

 ## Requirements